FEED

 2004

-takes the same approach but it does give a slight nod in the virus
+The remake takes the same approach but it does give a slight nod in the "virus"

 "I don't see the problem in having zombies created with a bite.
 The bite never implies a virus.
 Vampires always make new vampires with a bite, so what's the difference?"